Stepan Khilkov

 Prince Stepan Khilkoff (14 (25) December 1785 – 10 (22) October 1854 in St. Petersburg) was the eldest son of Prince Alexander Jacobovich Khilkoff.
 He had a distinguished military career, with his portrait in the hall of heroes in the Military Gallery of the Winter Palace.

+Early life

+Khilkov was born in Moscow in 1785 to an old Russian noble family with origins in the Tula Governorate.
+He was educated privately at boarding schools in St Petersburg before attending the Cadet Corps.

 Military career

+Khilkov joined the Imperial Russian Army as a sub-ensign in the Preobrazhensky Life Guards Regiment on 6 January 1800.
+In January 1802 he transferred to the Life Guard Horse Regiment in the enlisted rank of junker (this regiment was manned entirely by the nobility).
+He rose to become standard bearer by 6 February and a cornet on 16 September.
+Khilkov was promoted to lieutenant on 22 August 1805 and fought in the War of the Third Coalition.
+At the 2 December 1805 Battle of Austerlitz he led a cavalry charge that captured an eagle of the French 4th Line Regiment, for which he was appointed to the third class of the Order of Saint Anna.

-As a Lieutenant General, he fought in the bloody battle of Austerlitz, and at Gutstadt, Heilsberg and Friedland; in the latter battle he was badly wounded in his right side.
+Khilkov fought in the 1807 battles of Gutstadt, Heilsberg and Friedland; in the latter battle he was badly wounded in his right side.
+For his actions at Friedland he was appointed to the 4th class of the Order of St. George.
+He was promoted to rotmistr on 2 February 1809 and served on the military staff.
+He volunteered for service in the Danube region in 1810 and fought at Silistra and Shumen.
+He later became commander of the Life Guard Dragoon Regiment and was promoted to colonel on 25 October 1811.

-His detachment was attacked by the enemy at the village of Burtsova on 15 September, Prince Khilkov turned the rear of the French infantry battalion, attacked and crushed it.
+During the 1812 French invasion of Russia Khilkov led his regiment in the field at Vilkomir, 1st Vitebsk, Smolensk and Borodino.
+On 15 September his detachment was attacked by the French at the village of Burtsova, Prince Khilkov turned the rear of the French infantry battalion, attacked and crushed it.
 He, in turn, was then attacked in the flank by two French squadrons of dragoon guards, but repulsed them with an equally powerful charge.
 General Dorokhov thanked Prince Khilkov for his success and sent him to demand the enemy's surrender.
 He was met by rifle fire.
 Dorokhov ordered another attack, sending Prince Khilkov to cut off the French retreat.
 K threw half of his squadrons into the attack, but was hit by a bullet in the right of his groin and was carried off the battlefield unconscious.
+For his service he was advanced to the second class of the Order of Saint Anna and admitted to the 3rd class of the Order of Saint Vladimir.